13 Top Brand Video Examples For Your Next Campaign

 REI’s “Opt Outside” campaign is a great example of how a brand video can be used to promote a cause or message that is important to your company.

-The video has helped the company build a strong brand reputation as an advocate for the environment and outdoor recreation.
+• The video has helped build a strong brand reputation by showing their advocacy for the environment and outdoor recreation.

 11. HubSpot’s Q4 ad

-This video shows HubSpot’s deep understanding of its target audience: salespeople.
+This clip shows HubSpot’s deep understanding of its target audience: salespeople.
 Sales folks face heightened anxiety and pressure in the last quarter of the year.
-Hubspot’s message is simple: Our tool solves the Q4 problem.
+Hubspot’s point is simple: Our tool solves the Q4 problem.

 12. Fenty’s The Culture of Skincare video

-This video shows that Fenty caters to all skin tones and cultures.
+This clip shows that Fenty caters to all skin tones and cultures.
 There is no voiceover or dialogue, just fast-paced music.

 The video is made up of quick snapshots of people of all skin tones.
-They are happy and have a confident glow that comes with using a product that’s right for your skin.
+They are happy and have a confident glow that comes with using skincare that’s right for their skin.
 It ends with footage of the brand name.

-Beyond the marketing messaging, Fenty’s video contributes to a larger conversation about discrimination in skin care, especially for People of Color.
-Tapping into important social conversations in your industry is a great way to convey the “why” of your brand.
+• The marketing clip taps into important social conversations in the industry, which is a great way to convey the “why” of their brand.

 13. Hyundai Kona’s product information film